-- Physical environment: a rapidly evolving platform implemented as cloud++ - Specially adapted cloud with support for advanced cloud computing research - Originally: "Adapts to the needs of your experiment" - Now also: "Adapts to the needs of its community and the changing research frontier" - Towards an Ecosystem: a meeting place of users and providers sharing resources and research - Testbeds are more than just experimental platforms - Common/shared platform is a "common denominator" that can eliminate much complexity that goes into systematic experimentation, sharing, and reproducibility... - ... as well as education! - Be part of the change: tell us what capabilities we should provide to help you share and leverage the contributions of others!
+- Chameleon is a rapidly evolving experimental platform - A Cloud++ with extra capabilities to support Computer Science research and beyond - Originally: "Adapts to the needs of your experiment" - Now also: "Adapts to the needs of its community and the changing research needs" - Towards an Ecosystem: a meeting place of users and providers sharing resources and research - Testbeds are more than just experimental platforms - Common/shared platform is a "common denominator" that can eliminate much complexity that goes into systematic experimentation, sharing, and reproducibility... - ...as well as education! - Be a part of the change: come to run experiments, stay to tell us about new requirements, join us to build new infrastructure capabilities